-St. Richard's will respond to all reported incidents of bullying, perceived or actual, sensitively, fairly and promptly by:
+At St. Richard's will respond to all reported incidents of bullying, perceived or actual, sensitively, fairly and promptly by:

 - using an Anti-Bullying Response Pathway when we become aware of incidents.
-The Pathway assists with a regulated and thorough response (refer to Appendix 1) - implementing an Anti-Bullying Action Plan as part of the Response Pathway (refer to Appendix 2) - keeping a written record of any bullying investigation (refer to Appendix 3) - encouraging students, staff and parent and carers to report bullying and cyber-bullying to the class teacher or directly to the principal - investigating complaints of bullying and cyber-bullying in a manner that respects the dignity and privacy of those involved (refer to Appendix 5) - nominating a person or staff to co-ordinate strategies for the resolution of specific bullying incidents reported in this school
+The Pathway assists with a regulated and thorough response (refer to Appendix 1). - implementing an Anti-Bullying Action Plan as part of the Response Pathway (refer to Appendix 2). - keeping a written record of any bullying investigation (refer to Appendix 3). - encouraging students, staff and parent and carers to report bullying and cyber-bullying to the class teacher or directly to the principal - investigating complaints of bullying and cyber-bullying in a manner that respects the dignity and privacy of those involved (refer to Appendix 5). - ensuring that complaints of bullying and cyber-bullying are handled in a way that is sensitive to students' cultural and linguistic backgrounds, and that recognises the diverse circumstances of students - nominating a person or staff to co-ordinate strategies for the resolution of specific bullying incidents reported in this school - notifying parents/guardians/carers of bullying incidents involving their children and allowing them to have input into decisions that affect their children, where this is appropriate - notifying the relevant Regional Leadership Consultant of any serious incident - contacting the Police/Police Youth Liaison Officer if the bullying situation has involved violence, threat of harm or alleged criminal conduct - maintaining records of bullying incidents and related interventions in accordance with relevant recordkeeping requirements (such as the Public Record Office Victoria Recordkeeping Standards) - conducting Student Safety Audits at least once a year to promote safe, inclusive and respectful learning environments

-- notifying parents/guardians of bullying incidents involving their children - notifying the relevant Regional Learning Consultant of any serious incident - contacting the Police/Police Youth Liaison Officer if the bullying situation has involved violence, threat of harm or alleged criminal conduct - maintaining records of bullying incidents and related interventions - conducting Student Safety Audits at least once a year to promote safe, inclusive and respectful learning environments - promoting student voice and empowerment in classrooms and through the use of Student Representative Council to discuss matters associated with bullying, cyber bullying, safety and wellbeing - reviewing and evaluating the school's anti-bullying policy and the responsible use of technology procedures to ensure they are working effectively (refer to Appendix 4) - engaging with parents/guardians to review and evaluate the school's anti-bullying policy and the responsible use of technology procedures to ensure they are working effectively (refer to Appendix 4).
+- promoting student voice and empowerment in classrooms and through the use of Student Representative Council to discuss matters associated with bullying, cyber bullying, safety and wellbeing - reviewing and evaluating the school's anti-bullying policy and the responsible use of technology procedures to ensure they are working effectively (refer to Appendix 4). - engaging with parents/guardians/carers to review and evaluate the school's anti-bullying policy and the responsible use of technology procedures to ensure they are working effectively(refer to Appendix 4).